Citation, DOI & article data

-"Poliomyelitis" derives from the Greek πολιός ("grey") and μνελός ("marrow"), indicating how the disease affects the spinal cord grey matter.
-Jacob von Heine (1800-1879), a German orthopaedic surgeon, first described it in 1840 8 and the epidemic form was described by a Swedish paediatrician Karl Oskar Medin (1847-1914) in 1890 10.
+"Poliomyelitis" derives from the Ancient Greek πολιός ("grey") and μνελός ("marrow"), indicating how the disease affects the spinal cord grey matter.
+Jacob von Heine (1800-1879), a German orthopaedic surgeon, first described it in 1840 8,10 and the epidemic form was described by a Swedish paediatrician Karl Oskar Medin (1847-1914) in 1890 10.
 Hence, it is sometimes known as Heine-Medin disease 9.

 - 1. Motor disorders.
 Lippincott Williams & Wilkins.
 ISBN:0781749816.
 Read it at Google Books - Find it at Amazon

 - 2. Poliomyelitis.
 Epidemiology and Prevention of Vaccine-Preventable Diseases The Pink Book: Course Textbook - 12th Edition Second Printing (May 2012).
 Full text.